 Radios, C.D.
-Players, MP3 Players, iPods, TV's, Cameras, Laser Lights, Playing Cards & Trading Cards Students are not to use radios, CD players, MP3 players, IPods, TV's, cameras, laser lights, playing cards, or trading cards during class time.
+Players, MP3 Players, iPods, TV's, Cameras, Laser Lights, Playing Cards & Trading Cards

+Students are not to use radios, CD players, MP3 players, IPods, earbuds or wireless devices, TV's, cameras, laser lights, trading cards during class time.
 Video games are not to be brought to school at all.
 Violation of this policy will result in the equipment being confiscated until the parent/guardian can pick it up.